wenwenyu/paper-notes/notes/Deep learning for predicting refractive error from retinal fundus images.md

 - **Mean Absolute Error (MAE)**: Measure of difference between two continuous variables
 - **Bootstrap Procedure**: From the validation set of N instances, sample N instances with replacement and evaluate the model on this sample
 - **Spherical Equivalent**: A summary metric for refractive error, can be calculated using the formula spherical power + .5 * cylindrical power.
 Spherical equivalent was available for both
+- **Diopter**: Unit of refractive power that is equal to the reciprocal of the focal length (in meters) of a given lens

 ### Notes
 - One of the most common causes of visual impairment worldwide.
 Very treatable, but most people live in low-income countries